MJKWoolnough/httpdir/README.md

 }
 ```

-Node represents a data file in the tree
+Node represents a data file in the tree.

 #### func  FileBytes